 Music

-Explore Blake Clawson’s music, including award-winning choral works, fresh chamber music, orchestral rhapsodies, and more.
-Upcoming works include a choral arrangement on an upcoming double album by John Van Deusen, a choral cycle commissioned by the Rocky Mountain Chorale featuring Icelandic poetry, and Evergreen Cycles, a trio for two flutes and harp about the life cycle of forests.
+Explore Blake’s award-winning choral works, fresh chamber music, orchestral rhapsodies, and more.
+Recent and upcoming projects include choral arrangements for a double album by John Van Deusen, Myrkvun, an Icelandic-language choral cycle commissioned by the Rocky Mountain Chorale, and Evergreen Cycles, a trio for two flutes and harp about the life cycle of forests.

 Short Bio